 Neal Lehrman, DDS, MS

-Meet NYC Periodontist, Dr. Lehrman
+Meet Manhattan Periodontist, Dr. Lehrman

 Dr. Neal Lehrman is an expert in the field of Laser Periodontal Therapy, and is the first Periodontist in NYC to be certified to perform LANAP – Laser Assisted New Attachment Procedure.
 Dr. Lehrman has been in specialty practice since 1996.